emiko-sh/eye-hand-coordination-2026/README.md

 ---

 ## Citation
-If you use this dataset or code, please cite our paper:
+If you use this dataset or code, please cite my paper:
 Shishido, E. (2026).
 Beyond Expertise: Stable Individual Differences in Predictive Eye–Hand Coordination. arXiv:2602.07816. https://arxiv.org/abs/2602.07816